Partners & Funding

 The Ministry of Business, Innovation and Employment (MBIE) Hīkina Whakatutuki is funding Creative Commons Aotearoa New Zealand until 2018.
 This funding recognises the benefits to government departments and the wider public sector of having access to Creative Commons licences with the support of CCANZ.
 Funding is for the second half of the 2016-17 financial year and the 2017-18 financial year.

-Wellington web development company Prefer provide gratis web hosting and discounted web development for CCANZ websites.
+Wellington web development company Prefer provides gratis web hosting and discounted web development for CCANZ websites.

-LIANZA (the Library and Information Association of New Zealand Aotearoa) Te Rau Herenga o Aotearoa is very kindly providing us with free desk space at their Wellington office.
+LIANZA (the Library and Information Association of New Zealand Aotearoa) Te Rau Herenga o Aotearoa is very kindly providing us with free desk space and office support at their Wellington office.